hasura/open-data-domain-specification/README.md

     "commandName": "Checkout",
     "dataSource": "my-checkout-api",
     // Structure of commandSource is defined
-    // by the particular OpenDDS runtime
+    // by the particular Open DDS runtime "commandSource": {
-    "commandSource": {
         "post_path": "/checkout"
     },
     "typeSources": {
         "CheckoutResult": {
             // Structure of each field source is defined
-            // by the particular OpenDDS runtime
+            // by the particular Open DDS runtime "fieldSources": {
-            "fieldSources": {
                 "code": { "responseField": "err_code" },
                 "message": { "responseField": "err_msg" }